mgama14/CatAdoptionSite/README.md

 ---

-## 🏰 Project Overview
+## Project Overview

-**Kitten Kingdom** is a conceptual website for a fictional feline rescue and adoption service.
+**Kitten Kingdom** is a conceptual website for a fictional cat rescue and adoption service.
 The goal of this project was to design a warm, welcoming, and practical site that reflects the compassion and charm of its mission.

 ---